-Attempts to systematize scholarship selection procedures began to be put in place in 1967; this included a process in which, once a scholarship provider had identified a refugee student and the student had started the application, the student’s wishes for courses of study were to be guided in the direction deemed beneficial for their country of origin and the host country.
-It had previously been common practice to ask students for their wishes and see whether these corresponded to available scholarships.
-The first point of tension was whether to steer refugee students towards university-level education or technical training.
-In Africa in the 1960s, just as universities were being built, they often enjoyed a kind of magical pull across all levels of societies.
-The traditional university had long played a dominant role in the thinking of the applicants and administrators alike; there was a general tendency in Africa, as elsewhere, to treat the university as true ‘education’ in contrast with ‘training’ acquired at technical or vocational institutions, not least because of the upward social mobility it promised.
-This also shone through in the discussion of refugee students who reportedly sought access to university level training, not vocational institutes.
-In the context of the late 1960s, the UNECA and others were legitimately concerned that there would be an oversupply of candidates in professions that were deemed prestigious but that the labor markets of African nation states could not absorb.
-In a report prepared for a conference that took place in London March 18-19, 1967, the IUEF stated:
+Attempts to systematize scholarship selection procedures began to be implemented in 196.
+This included a process in which, once a scholarship provider had identified a refugee student and the student had started the application, the student’s preferences for courses of study were to be guided in the direction deemed beneficial for their country of origin and the host country.
+It had previously been common practice to ask students for their preferences and see whether these corresponded to available scholarships.
+The first point of tension was whether to steer refugee students toward university-level education or technical training.
+In Africa in the 1960s, just as universities were being built, they often enjoyed a magical pull across all levels of society.
+The traditional university had long played a dominant role in the thinking of applicants and administrators alike.
+There was a general tendency in Africa, as elsewhere, to treat the university as pure “education” in contrast with “training” acquired at technical or vocational institutions, not least because of the upward social mobility it promised.
+This perception was also reflected in the discussion of refugee students who sought access to university-level training, not vocational institutes.
+In the context of the late 1960s, the UNECA and others were legitimately concerned that there would be an oversupply of candidates in professions deemed prestigious but which the labor markets of African nation-states could not absorb.
+In a report prepared for a conference that took place in London on March 18–19, 1967, the IUEF stated:

-In a simple formula one could state the problem so: that it is not much good training leaders and highly educated personnel if there are no people to implement the work, if there is no foundation which in this case means laboratory technicians, secretaries, technicians, and so on.
+In a simple formula, one could state the problem so: that it is not much good training leaders and highly educated personnel if there are no people to implement the work, if there is no foundation which in this case means laboratory technicians, secretaries, technicians, and so on.